The Jordan River basin is an international water resource, shared by 5 riparians: Lebanon, Syria, Israel, Jordan and Palestine.

 Despite the common interest of the riparians to tackle the challenges of water scarcity, geopolitics impede a joint approach in this region that is marked by war and mistrust.
 Water resources are securitized, they became core issues of national security, state sovereignty and ideology, thus triggering or amplifying political and military tensions when ultimate state interests are at stake.

 The real water crisis is a political crisis.
-It is a man-made problem, if not intentional it is often convenient to divert attention again from trickier issues of governance such as fairness, justice and transparency.
+Not a natural phenomenon but man-made; if not intentional it is often convenient to divert attention again from trickier issues of governance such as fairness, justice and transparency.
 Therefore, water policies based on the principles of power, ideology and so-called 'security' interests do not serve the interests of the population: they lead to bad water governance and to water insecurity.

 - In this section of the Waternet website, we will especially focus on water resources in Palestine and Israel, and address the security and ideological issues that stand in the way of good water resources management.
 In the case of Palestine - East Jerusalem, the West Bank and the Gaza Strip - access to water, water demand, water usage and water rights are directly related to the military occupation.
 In Israel, ideology and security discourses turned management of water resources into a matter of absolute state security and identity, extremely difficult to disentangle.